 Under the first round, carried out from April 2020 to the end of 2021, grants of over PLN 5 million went to 158 organizations, including 15 acting as PAFF Program Managers, 36 PAFF Regional Partners (Act Locally Centers and organizations involved in the “Study Tours to Poland” program) as well as 83 other foundations and associations that submitted their applications in two open competitions.
 Grants awarded under the “Relief Fund” helped adjust the program beneficiaries’ activities to the pandemic situation; first of all to implement new projects, often of an intervention nature, addressed to people who need assistance the most.
 Organizations also received institutional support in the form of donations to cover administrative and payroll costs.

 As PAFF, its partners and other NGOs’ experiences revealed, the pandemic and resulting social isolation have had an especially negative impact on the education of children and young people, primarily those living in villages and small towns, and from environments at risk of social exclusion.
-Therefore, the main objective of the program’s new round, for the years 2022-2023, is to support civic initiatives in the following areas: counteracting and minimizing learning losses, improving effectiveness of teaching and learning in the pandemic, ensuring security and improving mental and physical health of children and young people as well as counteracting their social isolation.
+The main objective of the competitions held in 2021 and under the program’s new edition running since January 2022 is thus to support civic initiatives in the following areas: minimizing learning losses, ensuring security and improving mental and physical health of children and young people, as well as counteracting their social isolation.